-JR.: In fact, pretty soon, on Oct 23, I'm getting a special award, a service excellence award that's voted by my peers, you know, my co-workers.
+PICKETT: In fact, pretty soon - on Oct.
+23rd - I'm getting a special award, a service excellence award that's voted by my peers, you know, my co-workers.
 And I'm really proud of that.

-JR.: It's kind of stressful because, you know, I like to work.
-And I've been using my annual leave, and when that runs out, then it will come out of my paycheck, which, you know, I'm on, you know, a fixed income.
+PICKETT: It's kind of stressful because, you know, I like to work.
+And I've been using my annual leave, and when that runs out, then it will come out of my paycheck - which, you know, I'm on, you know, a fixed income.

 NOGUCHI: With a big chunk of government operations on furlough, the ripple effects are far-reaching, most notably among defense contractors.
 Some, including United Technologies, canceled furloughs after the Pentagon recalled most of its civilian workers.
-But Lockheed Martin said this week 2,400 of its workers remain out of work.
+But Lockheed Martin said this week, 2,400 of its workers remain out of work.
 A company called Restaurant Associates provides food to many Smithsonian museums, and to the House and Senate.
-It says it's trying to redeploy affected workers, but where that's not possible, its employees too will go on furlough.
+It says it's trying to redeploy affected worker.
+But where that's not possible, its employees, too, will go on furlough.